buttonsrtoys/mvvm_plus/README.md

 ## notifyListeners vs buildView

-When your `View` and `ViewModel` classes are instantiated, `buildView` is added as a listener to your `ViewModel`.
-So, calling `buildView` or `notifyListeners` from within your `ViewModel` will both rebuild your `View`.
+When your View and ViewModel classes are instantiated, `buildView` is added as a listener to your ViewModel.
+So, calling `buildView` or `notifyListeners` from within your ViewModel will both rebuild your View.
 So, what's the difference between calling `buildView` and `notifyListeners`?
-Nothing, except if your `ViewModel` is registered--any listeners to your registered `ViewModel` will be called on `notifyListeners` but not on `buildView`.
+Nothing, except if your ViewModel is registered--any listeners to your registered ViewModel will be called on `notifyListeners` but not on `buildView`.
 So, to eliminate unnecessary builds, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.

 ## ValueNotifiers

-If you want more granularity than sharing an entire `ViewModel` or service you can register a `ValueNotifier` instead using `Registrar`:
+If you want more granularity than sharing an entire ViewModel or service you can register a `ValueNotifier` instead using `Registrar`:

     Registrar.register<MyValueNotifier>(instance: myValueNotifier);

-And `get` or `listenTo` to the `ValueNotifier` the same as a registered `ViewModel` (because they are both subclasses of `ChangeNotifier`):
+And `get` or `listenTo` to the `ValueNotifier` the same as a registered ViewModel (because they are both subclasses of `ChangeNotifier`):

     final myValue = listenTo<MyValueNotifier>().value;